DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 ## How to do an SKE course

-If you think you need to improve your subject knowledge then talk to your training provider when you apply for teacher training in England.
-They’ll help you to decide if you'll benefit from an SKE course.
+If your training provider thinks you need to improve your subject knowledge then they might decide that you'll benefit from an SKE course.

 You can only complete a funded SKE course if your training provider makes it a condition of the offer to train with them.